MikePacey/Lancaster-HEC/docs/software/stata.rst

 ------------------------------------------

-The following is an example of a job script which will run stata commands contained in the file filename.do:
+The following is an example of a job script which will run stata commands contained in the file `filename.do`:

 .. code-block:: bash